hadley/adv-r/Computing-on-the-language.md

 call_tree(z)
 ```

-There are three basic things you'll see in a call tree: constants, names and calls.
+There are three basic things you'll commonly see in a call tree: constants, names and calls.

 * __constants__ are atomic vectors, like `"a"` or `10`.
 These appear as is.